Echoesong/Project1-Tamagotchi/planning.md

         2. <h2> for Tama display
         3. <section class="buttons"> for player input
             - Event listener to parent section (maybe not today)

+**Update:** Finished these quickly, going to play around with styling